en An official website of the U.S. Gov

 What does this mean to me?

 If you have a tax debt, the IRS can issue a levy, which is a legal seizure of your property or assets.
-It is different from a lien — while a lien makes a claim to your assets as security for a tax debt, the levy takes your property (such as funds from a bank account, Social Security benefits, wages, your car, or your home).
+It is different from a lien – while a lien makes a claim against your assets as security for a tax debt, a levy takes your property (such as funds from a bank account, Social Security benefits, wages, your car, or your home).

-The IRS is using a levy to satisfy a tax debt since you have not paid the balance owing or made other payment arrangements with the IRS.
+The IRS is using a levy to satisfy a tax debt because the balance remains unpaid or has not been resolved through other payment arrangements with the IRS.

 Some levies have a “one-time” effect